-Commerce Park JSP 17-02 with Zoning Map Amendment 18.716

-Public hearing at the request of Premier Realty for Planning Commission's recommendation to City Council for rezoning of property in Section 16, located on the southwest corner of Twelve Mile Road and Taft Road RA (Residential Acreage) to OST (Office Service Technology).
+SUBJECT: Approval of the request of Commerce Park, JSP 17-02, for Zoning Map Amendment 18.716 to rezone property in Section 16, located on the southwest corner of Twelve Mile Road and Taft Road from RA (Residential Acreage) to OST (Planned Office Service Technology).
 The subject parcel is approximately 30.64 acres.
+FIRST READING